Go Gentle

 "Go Gentle" is a song by British singer-songwriter Robbie Williams, released as the lead single from his tenth studio album Swings Both Ways (2013).
 The single was released in the United Kingdom on 10 November 2013.
 The song was written by Robbie Williams, Guy Chambers and Chris Heath.

 Background

 In an interview with Magic FM, Williams said that the song is a promise to his daughter Teddy.
 He said: "Go Gentle is a promise I'm making to my daughter.
 It was written when she first arrived on the planet and I'd been a selfish popstar for most of my life and then all of a sudden I've been asked to take care of this whole person.
 I still am scared that I'm not up to the task!
-I'm doing a good job of being a dad but it's scary, you have to look after this person for the whole of their life, I'm not very good at even looking after me handsome !".
+I'm doing a good job of being a dad but it's scary, you have to look after this person for the whole of their life, I'm not very good at even looking after me!"